Set up Facebook Pixel to my page

 If you want to send additional objectives to the Facebook event, for example, “content_name” and “content_type” please use the following code:

-Important: Please keep in mind for the specific Facebook Event you can assign pre-designed objectives.
+Please keep in mind for the specific Facebook Event, you can assign pre-designed objectives.
 Please refer to the Facebook Help doc.
-For example, Facebook ViewContent supports the following objectives: content_ids, content_category, content_name, content_type, contents, currency, value.

 Check the result with Facebook Pixel Helper.
 As you can see there are custom parameters sent including content_type and content_name.